 Space construction involves the process of developing and building out in space, and although that aspect is already becoming a reality, there are a lot of difficult steps involved, like building and setting up on Mars, but that’s where NASA’s R5 comes in.
 Also known as the Valkyrie, this robot is set up to be a “ robust, rugged, entirely electric humanoid robot capable of operating in degraded or damaged human-engineered environments.”

 Essentially, the Valkyrie, like it’s namesake, is made to be tough and resilient, guiding humans to a new and promising land.
 And with the Mars Colony already in the pre-development phase, sending a few of these humanoid laborers to do the job may just be what we need to become a multi-planetary species.

 How Are Robots Changing the Industry?

 Advancing technology is all about improvement.
 It’s not about improving and replacing the current workforce, however, but rather improving the job.
 Construction robots are designed to assist and adapt to the ever-changing world that we live in today.

 Safety in construction is one of the most important aspects of any job on any job site, and enhancements in construction technology are used primarily to promote safety.
 So the question as to whether robots are replacing humans is a little more complex than a simple yes or no.

-Yes, robots can replace humans for different work, but since the construction industry is one of the most dangerous industries, they’re doing so to help with work and improve safety.
+Yes, robots can replace humans for different work, like building underwater, but since the construction industry is one of the most dangerous industries, they’re doing so to help with work and improve safety.